dsnyder0pc/DietPi/README.md

 After doing this, eject the microSD card, shove it into the Raspberry Pi, and add power.
 It's not necessary to attach a display to the Raspberry Pi, but if you did, this is an example of what you might see: https://youtu.be/8uOV4iBN4KM

 Make sure that your USB DAC is connected to the Raspberry Pi and powered on.
 If all goes well, you should find your new output hiding under the Audio settings of Roon.
 Enable it and click on the gear to verify the settings.
-It will now show up in your liste of output zones.
+It will now show up in your list of output zones.
 Enjoy some music.